tomoyanonymous/matsuuratomoyacom-web/content/about/researchstatement2021.en.md

 [^dsa]: Hennessy, J.L, Patterson, D.A, 2017, Computer Architecture: A Quantitative Approach (The Morgan Kaufmann Series in Computer Architecture and Design) 6th Edition.
 Morgan Kaufmann.

-The purpose of DSA itself is to eliminate bottlenecks caused by general-purpose processor architectures, but in the field of speech signal processing, the examples of bottlenecks caused by CPU clock speed or number of cores are not that pronounced.
+The purpose of DSA itself is to eliminate bottlenecks of a performance caused by general-purpose processor architectures, but in the field of audio signal processing, the examples of bottlenecks caused by CPU clock speed or number of cores are not that pronounced.
 Rather, the bottleneck stems from the upper layer, the preemptive scheduling in general-purpose operating systems, where the user program is not involved in precise execution timing control.
-This is a major advantage in the audio domain.
+The major advantage of the DSA flow in the audio domain is that it allows the audio signal processing chips to be considered independent of the overall scheduling.

 Moreover, in the field of music, there was a time in the 80's when independent audio chips (like synthesizers that could control parameters based on instructions from the CPU) were installed when the CPU could not realize real-time signal processing [^chiptune], so it can be thought that we have already experienced the DSA era once.